alyserecord/wine/README.md

 ## The Data
 I collected the data by webscaping the search pages of [wine.com](https://www.wine.com/list/wine/7155).
-On these pages I was able to get an image of the wine label, the varietal, the origin, various ratings, the type of the wine, and the price.
+On these pages I was able to get an image of the wine label, the varietal, the origin, various ratings, the type of wine, and the price.

 The wine scraping script ran on an EC2 instance on AWS and all of the wine labels were collected and then stored on an S3 bucket.
 The script collected image labels and metadata for about 14,600 wines.